DOCA Pipeline Language Services Guide

 Running

-dpl_nspecttool is used to verify that P4 tables and entries are present in the hardware.
+dpl_nspecttool to verify that P4 tables and entries are present in the hardware.

-dpl_pipeline debuggerprovides insights into the packet processing pipeline, showing the state of packets and their metadata.
+dpl_debuggertool to understand the packet processing pipeline, which shows the state of packets and their metadata.

 This process is repeated until the DPL application is fully verified.